All majors welcome, Business Administration, Communication Studies, Economics, History, Political Science

 BRUSSELS INTERNSHIP PROGRAM

-Internship in a European Union institution or related organization with appropriate academic perspectives.
+Internship in an institution or organization with appropriate academic perspectives.

 IDS 372 Survey of European Issues